 - Click Save.

-Before AuthPoint can receive authentication requests from IT Glue, you must add a SAML resource for IT Glue in AuthPoint.
-You must also assign the IT Glue SAML resource to the AuthPoint user group that will authenticate through IT Glue.
+Before AuthPoint can receive authentication requests from IT Glue, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the IT Glue resource to determine which users can authenticate and log in to IT Glue and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint